DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

   ![deca](deca.png)

+* Board specific files: audio folder and LOOP.hex are deca specific board files to deal with I2S audio output.
+These files are included in Board/deca/deca_support.tcl

-* Replace pll.x with the project's Mist core pll, changing clock source from 27 MHz to 50 MHz (and optionally adapting it to the Altera family).
+* PLL: In deca folder you will need to add the pll files from the original Mist core but adapting the clock source from 27 MHz to 50 MHz (and optionally adapting it to the Altera family).

   * AMR: What I usually do is open the MiST project, and have a look at the PLL, then create a new one for the target board, with the same output frequencies, but the appropriate input frequency.
   * AMR: the Clock27 input on the MiST core that we're wrapping - it's not 27MHz, it's whatever clock the board provides.
 It'd just be too much of a pain to rename it.

-* Create a new file named "top.qip" and include project specific files like deca_top.vhd and plls.
+* top.qip: Create a new file named "top.qip" and include project specific files like deca_top.vhd and PLLs.

   * AMR: "I normally have a root .qip which has all the project files and the project constraints file.
 Then in each board directory I have top.qip which references the toplevel file for that board, and also any PLLs needed for the project - and if there's anything else needed, like some defines, they can be added too."

 * demistify_config_pkg.vhd  can be included in project_files.rtl

 * deca_top.vhd is a wrapper for the original Mist core.

   * Edit it and change the guest module name.
-  * AMR: deca_top.vhd will probably be nearly identical to the one for the Oric core - it just has to deal with the name of the Mist core changing from core to core, and other subtleties like whether or not CLOCK27 is defined with one input or two..
-(Annoyingly that varies from core to core!)
+  * AMR: deca_top.vhd will probably be nearly identical to the one for the Mist core - it just has to deal with the name of the Mist core changing from core to core, and other subtleties like whether or not Clock27 is defined with one input or two (annoyingly that varies from core to core!).

 * If needed to adapt anything, adjustments to board definition can be found inside the DeMiSTify/Board/xxxx folder